 Video conferencing systems are also a great way to remotely collaborate through.
 ProVideoMeeting’s custom video conferencing system offers unique features that allow you to communicate seamlessly and helps your workflow.
 You can set up online meetings to discuss and share your research and their tools aid this process.
 For example, ProVideoMeeting offers you screen sharing and YouTube Group View which allows everyone to see what is being discussed.
 This makes sure that everyone sees the same thing and are on topic.

-4. Set-up check-ins
+4. Set up check-ins

 Make sure to also not overwhelm your team with too many meetings because it can take away time for them to work independently as well as interfere with other work assignments and meetings.
 Always be conscious of when you’re setting up meetings and discuss meeting times and days before deciding on one.

 And lastly, you always want to make sure that your team’s communication is continuous.
 There is no such thing as too much communication when you’re working remotely or hybrid.
 You want to make sure that your team is actively communicating with one another because it means that people are tuned in and discussing what needs to be discussed.
-Open communication reduces unnecessary confusion and keeps people updated about that is going on.
+Open communication reduces unnecessary confusion and keeps people updated about what is going on.
 Keep the emails and chats going because it helps to contribute to a successful work relationship and project.

 Leading remote teams to success

 Leading remote teams is no small job.
-You want to makes sure that you and your team are actively in communication and collaboration with one another.
+You want to make sure that you and your team are active in communication and collaboration with one another.
 Always be mindful of their boundaries and make sure that everyone has the correct tools to contribute to the team and project.
 You want to ensure the best possible experience for you and your team and implementing these five tips will help you lead your team to success.